Hebrew name: Eliezer

 The Russian soldiers invading Galicia were feared by the civilian populations, especially by the Jews who expected the worse from the Cossacks: pogroms, rapes and murder.

 According to my mother, While Leo was fighting in the war, Frida, a young baby of hers who wouldn't survive, and Leo's mother Sarah, fled the advancing Russian [or Ukrainian?] army and managed to escape to Czechoslovakia.
 Leo had been declared "missing in action" - nobody knew where he was.
 Frida met a man she knew - also a soldier - in the train station, who told her that her husband was in the same town with his garrison.
 And so they were briefly reunited during the war.

 According to my mother, Frida lost her first baby around that time.
 She said the infant had died of malnutrition, or had fallen sick - the result of the lack of medical care during their flight.
 Contemporary records - such as S. An-sky's "The Enemy at his Pleasure" - paint a vivid portrait of a terrorised, homeless refugee population fleeing from Galicia, with scores of children dying of cholera epidemics and malnutrition.

-1918-1919 After the war and the Versailles Treaty, Poland became independent.
+1918-1919 After the end of the war and the Versailles Treaty which dismantled the Austro-Hungarian Empire, Poland became independent.
 Soon, despite its engagement to protect the rights of its minorities, the new nation became increasingly unwelcoming for Jews.
-Then, in 1919, the Polish-Soviet war broke out, bringing more violence and destruction to Galicia's civilian population.
+Then, in 1919, the Polish-Soviet war broke out, bringing in its wake violence and destruction to Galicia's Jewish population.